 What does it mean to cultivate the spirit?
 That’s the great thing about Kung Fu and Tai Chi: If you practice them in a balanced way, then you will be able to answer that question for yourself based on your own experience.
 Cultivating your spirit becomes as real and tangible as cultivating flexibility or speed.

 As I reflect back on 20 years in the martial arts, I look forward to the next 80 years of practice.
 I am truly excited to think about the benefits that the future will bring not only for me, but for my students.
 At the same time, I hope to help other martial artists to bring more balance into their arts.
 Perhaps as we all become living examples of health, happiness, power, and peace, then the term “martial artist” will regain some of its lost glory.Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health issues.
-I teach online courses, and also lead in-person retreats and workshops.
+I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
+As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.